Block Point-to-Point file transfers

 If you don't have version 3.0 or higher, you need to download and install updates to Windows PowerShell.
 See Windows Management Framework 4.0 to download and update Windows PowerShell to version 4.0.
 Restart your computer when you are prompted.

-If you need to know more, see Connect to all Office 365 services in a single Windows PowerShell window.
+If you need to know more, see Connect to all Microsoft 365 or Office 365 services in a single Windows PowerShell window.

 From the Start Menu > Windows PowerShell.

-If you want more information about starting Windows PowerShell, see Connect to all Office 365 services in a single Windows PowerShell window or Connecting to Skype for Business Online by using Windows PowerShell.
+If you want more information about starting Windows PowerShell, see Connect to all Microsoft 365 or Office 365 services in a single Windows PowerShell window or Set up your computer for Windows PowerShell.